Objectives for Sonic Design Damping Feet

 Damping Feet in English, or in Swedish

-contact with the bottom of the cabinet.
-If the rear feet are compressed less than
+in contact with the bottom of the cabinet.
+If the rear feet are compressed less

-those at the front because the back of the cabinet is lighter, you can move the
+than those at the front because the back of the cabinet is lighter, you can

-rear feet inwards until they are compressed as much as the front feet.
-If you
+move the rear feet inwards until they are compressed as much as the front feet.

-prefer, the feet can be fastened with double-sided adhesive tape.
-When the loudspeakers
+If you prefer, the feet can be fastened with double-sided adhesive tape.
+When

 only according to the instructions.